 Third Party Only

-Covers damage you cause to other vehicles or property.
+Covers damage you cause to other people's vehicles or property.
 Your Maserati is not covered.
-May suit older, lower-value Maseratis where replacement cost is manageable.
+Rarely appropriate for vehicles of this value.

 • Third-party property damage